Fireborn: Unique Features

 Fireborn has a number of (fairly) unique features:

 The dynamic attributes system, with its ability to "shift dice" allows players a much greater control over dice mechanics than usual for roleplaying games, adding tactical choices to dice rolling.

 The dual time-period play, where the game is played in both the modern age and a fantasy world, is not only unique, but allows the incorporation of many dramatic elements known from movies (flashbacks, foreshadowing, non-linear timeflow) into gaming.

 In addition, Fireborn solves two of the more serious player/character problems that plague most roleplaying groups, by incorporating them into the game.
 Fireborn characters are all telepathic - players will usually discuss game events around the table even if their characters are not within hearing distance of each other.
 Fireborn characters are also members of one "brood", a karmically linked group of dragons, which helps to reduce stress and conflict between player characters.

-Reception

-The game was reviewed with mostly positive results, though as one reviewer noted "The game isn’t without flaws."

-The unique dice mechanics as well as the setting and dual-era play were given positive remarks, while the high number of errors in the rule books were the most common point of criticism, as well as the fact that due to its specific setting and nature, it will not satisfy all players.